oi-overide/oi/README.md

 Feel free to open issues for bugs, feature requests, or general feedback!

+## Community

+Join our [Discord](https://discord.com/invite/Z7F4vRq3n8) community to discuss and collaborate on projects, share ideas, and stay up-to-date with the latest developments in the Oi-Override ecosystem.

 ## License

-Oi-Override is licensed under the MIT License.
+Oi-Override is licensed under the GNU GPL-2.0 License.
 See the [LICENSE](LICENSE) file for more details.

 ---